-The results discussed so far indicate that the $\mu(I)$ -rheology is able to capture the dynamics of highly transient granular flows.
+The results discussed so far indicate that the $\mu(I)$ -rheology is able to capture the dynamics of highly-transient granular flows.
 Indeed, the complex evolution of the granular column collapse, for a wide range of aspect ratios, was recovered with very good accuracy.
-However, the fair (although less good) results obtained with a constant friction model question the sensitivity of the results on the particular shape of the I dependence as well as the value of the rheological parameters.
+However, the fair (although less good) results obtained with a constant friction model question the sensitivity of the results on the particular shape of the I dependency as well as the value of the rheological parameters.
 Furthermore, the continuum simulations proved unable to reproduce the last stages of granular flow front propagation.
-These aspects are discussed next.
+These aspects are discussed hereafter.

-What is the sensitivity of the results for the collapsing column to the rheological parameters $(\mu_s, \Delta\mu, I_0)$ ?
-As a first quick visual inspection, Figure 16 displays three snapshots at the same time, of the same initial column, but on each of the images a second computation is shown where a single parameter is changed.
+What is the sensitivity of the results for the collapsing column to the $(\mu_s, \Delta\mu, I_0)$ rheological parameters?
+As a first quick visual inspection, Figure 16 displays three snapshots at the same time, of the same initial column, but on each of the images a second computation is shown were a single parameter is changed.
 We observe that a decrease of $\mu_s$ (every other parameter being fixed) increases the displacement of the front and decreases the height.
-A decrease in $\Delta\mu$ has the same effect, and a decrease of $I_0$ has the reversed effect.
-These behaviours are consistent with what is expected from the $\mu(I)$ dependence: a decrease in one of the parameters $(\mu_s, \Delta\mu, 1/I_0)$ increases the total friction.
-To better
+A decrease in $\Delta\mu$ has the same effect, and the decrease of $I_0$ as the reversed effect.
+These behaviours are consistent with what is expected from the $\mu(I)$ dependency: a decrease in one of the parameters $(\mu_s, \Delta\mu, 1/I_0)$ increases the total friction.
+To better quantify this sensitivity, we performed a systematic campaign of comparisons.
+We considered the three cases a = 0.5, a = 1.42 and a = 6.26.
+For each case simulations were performed with $\mu_s$ varying in [0.3, 0.36], $\Delta\mu$ varying in the range [0.2, 0.3] and $I_0$

 FIGURE 17.
-Example of isolines (one isoline every 0.03 grain) of the errors between Navier-Stokes and contact dynamic solutions as functions of $\mu_s$ and $\Delta\mu$ , here for $I_0=0.4$ .
+Example of isolines (one isoline every 0.03 grain) of the errors between Navier-Stokes and Contact Dynamic solutions as functions of $\mu_s$ and $\Delta\mu$ , here for $I_0=0.4$ .
 Top left, for a=0.5 (min error 0.65 grain, max 2.56 grain), top right a=1.4 (min error 1.36 grain, max 3.65 grain), bottom left a=6.26 (min error 2.06 grain, max 4.36 grain).
-The averaged error for the three cases a=0.5,1.4,6.26 is shown on the bottom right, the min error is 1.36 grain and the max error is 2.39 grain.
+The averaged error for the three cases a=0.5, 1.4, 6.26 is shown on the bottom right, the min error is 1.36 grain and the max error is 2.39 grain.

-quantify this sensitivity, we performed a systematic campaign of comparisons.
-We considered the three cases $a=0.5,\ a=1.42$ and a=6.26.
-For each case simulations were performed with $\mu_s$ varying in the range [0.3, 0.36], $\Delta\mu$ varying in the range [0.2, 0.3] and $I_0$ varying in the range [0.3, 0.4].
+in the range [0.3, 0.4].
 The error for each case was evaluated as the difference between the height profile of the continuum model and the height profile of the granular results integrated over time and over the shape of the deposit.
-This barycentric mean gives less weight to the front of the flow (which is not so well predicted, as discussed later).
-An example of the resulting error maps (for $I_0=0.4$ ) is illustrated in Figure 17.
+This barycentric mean gives less weight to the front of the flow (which is not so well predicted, as discussed thereafter).
+An example of the resulting error maps (for $I_0 = 0.4$ ) is illustrated in Figure 17.
 The optimal parameter set depends on a.
-For example, the higher a, the higher the value of $(\mu_s, \Delta\mu, 1/I_0)$ .
+For example, the higher the a, the higher the value of $(\mu_s, \Delta\mu, 1/I_0)$ .
 To obtain the optimal parameter set over the whole range of aspect ratios, we created a single error map by averaging error maps for individual aspect ratios (bottom right on Figure 17), the error is only 1.36 grain.
-This resulted in the $(\mu_s=0.32, \Delta\mu=0.28, I_0=0.4)$ combination used as default in the results presented earlier.
+This resulted in the $(\mu_s = 0.32, \Delta\mu = 0.28, I_0 = 0.4)$ combination used as default in the results presented earlier.